Iodotoluene

-Iodotoluene is a group of three isomeric chemical compounds.
-They (ortho-iodotoluene, meta-iodotoluene, and para-iodotoluene) consist of a disubstituted benzene ring with one iodine atom and one methyl group.
+Iodotoluenes are aryl iodides based on toluene in which at least one aromatic hydrogen atom is replaced with an iodine atom.
+They have the general formula C7H8–nIn, where n = 1–5 is the number of iodine atoms.

+Monoiodotoluene

+Monoiodotoluenes are iodotoluenes containing one iodine atom.
+There are three isomers, each with the formula C7H7I.

 Properties

 The isomers differ in the location of the iodine, but have the same chemical formula.

-Benzyl iodide is an isomer, which has a iodine substituted for one of the hydrogens of toluene's methyl group, and it is sometimes named α-bromoiodine.
+Benzyl iodide is an isomer, which has an iodine substituted for one of the hydrogens of toluene's methyl group, and it is sometimes named α-bromoiodine.

 Preparation

 A laboratory route to o- and p-iodotoluene proceeds from toluene, which is treated with a mixture of iodine and nitric acid in an electrophilic aromatic substitution.
 The resulting mixture of o and p-iodotoluene is then separated by fractional freezing; cooling the mixture in an ice bath results in solidification of p-iodotoluene, which can then be isolated by filtration, while the o-iodotoluene remains behind as a liquid.

 Uses

 Iodotoluenes are precursors to many organic building blocks.
 For example, the methyl group of o-iodotoluene and p-iodotoluene may be oxidized using potassium permanganate to form 2-iodobenzoic acid and 4-iodobenzoic acid, respectively.